srtager555/wrapping-letters-react/README.md

 possibilities for the use of Wrapping-letters

 ```!IMPORTANT:```
-It is suggested to put out css Class of the descontruction, if anyways not used, for evit syntax errors.
+It is suggested to put out cssClass of the descontruction, if anyways not used, for evit syntax errors.

 #